singhwalia98/Flipkart-web-scrapping-with-Azure-Deployment/README.md

 <!-- USAGE -->
 ## ❇️ Usage
 *  Web scraping is a term for various methods used to collect data from across the Internet.
-*  This web scraper extracts all the data on `Flipkart ecommerce website's` all course information.
+*  This web scraper extracts all the `reviews` on `Flipkart ecommerce website` for any listed product.

 <!-- STEPS -->
 ## 📌 Steps